Protecting the Interests of Unmarried Adults Who Cohabitate

 A cohabitation agreement is a written document signed by partners before moving in together.
 Much like a prenuptial agreement, the typical agreement can establish how the parties will treat property purchases and disposition, debt payments and child support should children become involved, and payment of financial support by one person to the other in the event of a breakup.

 These agreements cannot establish binding future child custody arrangements.
 The agreement might embody a suggestion, but courts always retain the ultimate responsibility to make custody and visitation decisions that serve the best interest of the child.

 New Jersey provides an excellent example of the states that recognize the enforceability of cohabitation agreements, which may include a promise to provide financial support or provisions allowing joint use of separately owned property.
 For the agreement to be enforceable, it must be in writing and signed by the person making the promises.
 Both parties must have had the opportunity to obtain advice from separate attorneys before signing.

 Cohabitants often believe that simply living together will avoid the potential for future legal obligations.
 However, despite the best of intentions, complications can and often do arise.
 Anyone considering a cohabitation arrangement would be wise to consult a family law attorney who can provide advice on how to avoid legal entanglements and how to best protect important interests.
-If you have any questions regarding cohabitation and family law, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.
+If you have any questions regarding cohabitation and family law, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.